 The only drug I responded to was prednisone.
 That nasty steroid that they no longer prescribe for IBD patients.
 They have so many other drugs now!
 But this was in the early 90s and they didn’t have anything else for me because I was allergic to sulfa.
 I had this weird reaction to it where it caused arthritis and lupus-like symptoms.
 I’ll never forget the gastro doctor looking up side effects in this huge tomb of a book and said I was ONE in 16,000 to have this side effect.
 We know it can’t be placebo because I was a kid and had no idea that those symptoms were even possible!

 I remember waking up freshman year in college and not being able to move my right thumb and having other arthritis throughout my hand.
 I was terrified.
 I was like what the fuck?
 Then they said I might have lupus and I’m like TWO DISEASES WHAT.
-Thankfully, our family doctor figured it out.
+Thankfully, our family doctor figured out that it was the sulfa drugs that were causing the problems - I’ve never taken sulfa-based drugs since.
 Not the gastros (hmmm….running theme here).

 Anyway, I would go through these periods where I was super scrawny and then puffy from the prednisone.

 When I’m “down” on my weight which is how I phrase it - I don’t assign judgment words like fat or skinny to this body of mine, never have - I was usually miserable.

 I really need to stop typing and go to my dentist appointment.

 YESSSS, I have a regular person appointment!
 The appointment is covered by my $34 dental insurance that I add to my Medicare plan (and yes, then I drop it right after that, whatever!
 I have to do what I have to do).
 I haven’t had dental insurance in like 20 years so I actually enjoy going.
 The dentist is one of the few doctor appointments where I always get rave reviews.
 I like getting rave reviews from a doctor!